valkey-io/valkey-io.github.io/content/authors/dantouitou.md

 Dan is a software engineer at AWS

-"In his spare time, Dan loves solving complex partial differential equations with his family and telling fairy tales about himself.
+In his spare time, Dan loves solving complex partial differential equations with his family and telling fairy tales about himself.